 So we’ve talked about the dangers out there when t it comes to heavy metal exposure and your make up.
 There’s a lot to be aware of, for sure.
 But there is some good news…

-You can take steps to reduce, and even eliminate, your exposure to heave metals through your cosmetics!
+You can take steps to reduce, and even eliminate, your exposure to heavy metals through your cosmetics!
 Here are my tips to choose makeup that is metal-free and safe for you!

 - Check your products for safety – Search all of your personal care products (as well as cleaning supplies, etc.) on the Healthy Living App.